Maintain IP range tables for popular Internet sites

 Another thought that just occured is that this would work really well for google, but not quite so well for other non content networks.
 Granular it isn't

-#3 Updated by Dim Hatz almost 8 years ago
+#3 Updated by Dim Hatz over 8 years ago

 "We could dump the ASN numbers to plain txt files to be picked up off a pfsense server or mirror"